 Energy security - With the grid currently struggling to generate significant electricity supply to meet the UK’s growing energy demands, and the government’s recent introduction of mandatory energy audits for large businesses via the Energy Savings Opportunity Scheme (ESOS) and possible future energy usage regulation, independent solar installations are and excellent backup measure.

 Lower carbon footprint - Generating your own solar energy will significantly reduce your carbon footprint, increase your company’s sustainable credentials and improve your business reputation.

 A minimum upfront investment of around £10,000 is required for a small commercial system to cover the supply and installation of solar panels, inverter, isolators, cabling, relevant testing, certification and registering with regulatory bodies and your electricity company.

 For businesses that choose not to invest capital and are looking for alternative funding options, we can offer advice on your options for financing.
-While basic grants for solar panels came to an end in 2010 when the FIT scheme was introduced, but some alternative funding options may still be available.
+Although basic grants for solar panels came to an end in 2010 when the FIT scheme was introduced, some alternative funding options may still be available.
 Contact us for details.

 Some energy suppliers may offer power purchase agreements to businesses who meet qualifying criteria.
 With this type of agreement, solar panels are installed on your roof at no cost to your business, while the electricity generated in purchased back from the funder at a rate that is substantially cheaper than that offered by your existing supplier, saving you thousands of pounds in electricity bills.